-Here is where a good knowledgeable salesman can be invaluable, for example, here at Bartell Global our Manufacturing arm that manufacturers the TERMINATOR ride-on scraper is Innovatech Products and Equipment, we have been making the Terminator Ride-on scraper for well over 25 years and we currently manufacture five models, two propane powered machines and three battery powered machines so which one is the best choice?
-Well a good knowledgeable salesman can ask the correct questions and get you the machine most appropriate for your projects.
+Here is where a good knowledgeable salesperson can be invaluable.
+For example, here at Bartell Global we manufacture the Innovatech TERMINATOR ride-on scraper.
+We have been making the Terminator Ride-on scraper for well over 25 years and we currently manufacture five models, two propane powered machines and three battery powered machines... so which one is the best choice?
+Well, a good knowledgeable salesperson can ask the correct questions and get you the machine most appropriate for your projects.
 I think of it like FORD Motor Company, Ford probably manufacturers and sells, I don’t know, maybe 10-15 different styles of truck?
-They all haul stuff but they are very different from each other, if you buy a F-150 with a small motor to haul your 40ft. fifth wheel you are going be disappointed, conversely, if you buy the F-350 XLT Lariat with the super cool guy Pkg. with all the bells and whistles for work on a heavy construction sight your employees will love you but you overpaid!
+They all haul stuff but they are very different from each other, if you buy a F-150 with a small motor to haul your 40ft. fifth-wheel you are going to be disappointed.
+Conversely, if you buy the F-350 XLT Lariat with the super cool guy package with all the bells and whistles for work on a heavy construction sight your employees will love you but you overpaid!
 So, get the help you need to make the correct choice.

 - Can I keep this machine busy?